alfiedotwtf/AABillFAQ/README.md

   * Canonical (Producer of Ubuntu operating system fork)
   * RedHat (Sponsor of the Fedora Project, Producer of RedHat)
   * General Dynamics C4 Systems (seL4 microkernel project)
-  * Linux package repository mirror provider (e.g.: Debian apt repos, aarnet, Digital Pacific)
+  * Linux package repository mirror provider (e.g.: Debian apt repos, AARNet, Digital Pacific)

 * Who determines if a "carrier or provider is capable" as per paragraph 1 of s.